Tuurlijk/TYPO3.Homestead/README.md

 TYPO3 Homestead
 ===============

-__The box currently has PHP 7.0.3 as base PHP version.__

-__To reduce the box size, all git sources are now 'shallow' clones.
-You will find only a single branch and a history of the last 100 commits.
-You can fetch the full history by doing a `git fetch --unshallow`.__

 TYPO3 Homestead is your one-stop [TYPO3](http://typo3.org) and [Neos](http://neos.io) development environment.
 Just run `vagrant up` and a full Linux Ubuntu distribution will be downloaded with all the packages and configuration needed to start development right away.

 This environment is inteded as as a local environment.
 Security-wise it is in no way fit for production.